Office of the University Registrar

 Things To Do:

-If you are currently participating in a block schedule, there are a couple items you need to complete prior to the semester beginning.
+If you are an incoming first-time freshman being enrolled in a block schedule, there are a couple items you need to complete prior to the semester beginning.

 - Login to your My Fresno State Student Center.
 You may receive multiple popups if you're logging in for the first time.
 Be sure to review each one carefully before continuing to the next page.